snjugunanjenga/lovtiti-agro-Hedera-ecommerce/docs/CHECKOUT_PLAN.md

 ---

-This comprehensive plan provides a roadmap for implementing a world-class checkout system that supports the unique requirements of Lovitti Agro Mart's blockchain-powered agricultural marketplace.
+This comprehensive plan provides a roadmap for implementing a world-class checkout system that supports the unique requirements of Lovtiti Agro Mart's blockchain-powered agricultural marketplace.